git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Cleanup
 -------
-* The `--style` option was removed.  `git-cola` follows the system theme so there's no need for this option these days.
+* The `--style` option was removed.  `git cola` follows the system theme so there's no need for this option these days.

 git-cola v1.7.0
 ===============
 Usability, bells and whistles
 -----------------------------
-* Export a patch series from `git-dag` into a `patches/` directory.
+* Export a patch series from `git dag` into a `patches/` directory.

-* `git-dag` learned to diff commits, slice history along paths, etc.
+* `git dag` learned to diff commits, slice history along paths, etc.

-* Added instant-preview to the `git-stash` widget.
+* Added instant-preview to the `git stash` widget.

-* A simpler preferences editor is used to edit `git-config` values.
+* A simpler preferences editor is used to edit `git config` values.

   http://github.com/git-cola/git-cola/issues/closed#issue/90